 Email: raphael.vazquez@famu.edu

-Nicole Washington, Principal, Washington Education Strategies is a national education policy advisor, based in Miami Beach, focused on integrating work and education to build a stronger talent pipeline in Florida and improving postsecondary education opportunities for all students.
+Nicole Washington, Principal, Washington Education Strategies is a national education policy advisor.
+Based in Miami Beach, she focuses on integrating work and education to build a stronger talent pipeline in Florida and improving postsecondary education opportunities for all students.
 She served as the Vice-chair for the Education Subcommittee of the 2017-18 Constitution Revision Commission, sponsoring a successful Amendment 7 that increases college access and affordability for Florida's students.

 Email: nicole@wesgroup.co

-Michael White is Co-Founder and President of Business Development at Indelible Management Solutions, Inc. (Indelible), one of the fastest growing minority-owned management consulting firms in the country.
-Indelible generated over $70M in revenue in 2022, while expanding into 6 additional states and serving as a sub-contractor to the federal government.
+Vice Chair Michael White is Co-Founder and Chief Business Development Officer at Indelible Management Solutions, Inc. (Indelible), one of the fastest growing management consulting firms in the country.
+Indelible generated over $70M in revenue in 2022, while expanding into six additional states and serving as a sub-contractor to the federal government.

 Michael contributes to business segment strategy development, creating new business opportunities, and overseeing the implementation of strategic market initiatives.
 He leads team members who are not only diverse in culture but in their professional backgrounds, including emergency managers, audit and compliance professionals, public health experts, and information technology subject matter experts.